rossrobino/ovr/apps/docs/src/server/docs/02-components.md

 ## Basics

-If you aren't familiar with components, they are functions that return JSX elements.
-You can use them to declaratively describe and reuse parts of your HTML.
+Components are functions that return a `JSX.Element`.
+Use them to declaratively describe and reuse parts of your HTML.

 Define a `props` object as a parameter for a component to pass arguments to it.